wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 startup time, the BIOS routine configures the memory controller via memory-mapped I/O by specifying the range of shadow address space.
 Typically, the shadow address space is located at high end of the physical address, and should exclude addresses assignd for memory-mapped I/O.

+The MTLB hardware is located on the memory controller, whose content is maintained by a hardware page walker.
+The MTLB is organized like a set-associative cache, due to its larger capacity than an in-core TLB which is often fully associative.
+The hardware page walker is simpler than the one in the MMU, thanks to the flat mapping structure of the shadow page table.